 Gloucester's Own: Fitz Henry Lane

 Fitz Henry Lane (1804–1865) was a Cape Ann artist, printmaker and world-renowned American marine painter.
 With his subtle use of gleaming light, Lane has become well-known for the style later scholars called Luminism.
 The Cape Ann Museum's unparalleled collection of Lane’s work includes 40 paintings, a rare watercolor (his first known work, painted in 1830) and 100 drawings, plus lithographic town views.
-In 2015, the Museum will launch Fitz Henry Lane Online, a catalogue raisonné and research tool, featuring new information about Lane's works and rich historical and archival material related to his pictures and the subjects he depicted.
+In 2015, the Museum will launch Fitz Henry Lane Online, a research tool featuring new information about Lane's works and rich historical and archival material related to his pictures and the subjects he depicted.

 Fitz Henry Lane or Fitz Hugh Lane?